-The 60 most recent measurements are kept in memory and are available via the 'Show Stats' menu option.
-When the memory becomes full, the oldest readings are dropped so it always contains the most recent 60 readings.
-This memory is erased when Sync-One2 is turned off and can be cleared via the 'Clear All Stats' menu option.
+Whilst measurements are being taken, the most recent 60 readings are stored in memory and are available to view via the Uiew Stats menu option.

+When the memory becomes full, the oldest readings are discarded so it always contains the most recent 60 readings.
+This memory is retained between sets of measurements and only erased when Sync-One2 is turned off or cleared manually via the Clear All Stats menu option.